A year ago today, I sent my first post to 48 subscribers. It got 193 views.

 I’ve been surprised at my enduring passion for this project.
 This is all I want to do.
 It doesn’t feel forced.
 Much, too much, of my creative output feels forced, which is a funny thing to admit as an artist.
 It’s satisfying to complete hard projects, but it’s also real satisfying to feel engaged in a project that doesn’t feel hard.

 Thank you for being here with me.
 Thank you to friends, family, first-date acquaintances, curious spectators, and strangers.
-What’s happening here is authentic and scary.
 Many of you have read my pieces with kind eyes, hoping to engage, and I’m enormously grateful for that.

 Competing in seventh grade Power of the Pen does not an impressive creative writing resume make.

 I labor over every piece I publish, partly because of perfectionism and partly because my writing is best on the second, third, or fourth go.
 I have a knack for speaking aloud but any smoothness is lost on the page.
-Still, sifting through abstract nonsense riddles is enjoyable and the process feels like making art in its own right.
+Still, sifting through abstract nonsense riddles is enjoyable and the process feels like making art.

 It’s easy to slip into feeling insecure.
-Besides the obvious white lady blog of it all, the things I want to write about—the things I care about—are vulnerable and weird.
-I know they are, so if I don’t feel embarrassment creeping in along the edges of my vision every now and again, I know it’s time to change course.
-A year into this newsletter, our course is steady.
+Besides the obvious white lady blog of it all, the things I want to write about—the things I care about—are weird.
+I know they are, so if I don’t feel embarrassment creeping in along the edges of my thoughts every now and again, I know it’s time to change course.
+And a year into this newsletter, our course is steady.

 To honor the trust happening here, and for our very special One Year, I’m going to share some history and backstage glances.
 I’m not a megacorp magazine.
 The community of Desire Path flows back and forth between us.